Ultimate PNW Elopement Guide: Locations, Permits, and More

 Mt.
 Shasta

 Mt.
 Shasta is a true hidden gem and one of my best-kept secrets, though I love sharing it with my couples.
 Located in Northern California, itโ€™s the 5th tallest mountain in the state and the 2nd tallest in the Cascade Range.
 Surrounding Mt.
 Shasta, youโ€™ll find lakes, forests, waterfalls, and much more.
-If you’re looking for a mountain location without the crowds, no look further.
+If you’re looking for a mountain location without the crowds, look no further.
 Mt.
-Shasta is the place to elope.
+Shasta is the place to elope in the PNW.

 Summer (June-August)